mashplan/chat/docs/berget-ai.md

 Notes & limitations

-- Tool behavior depends on the specific Berget endpoint for a model; GPT‑OSS currently rejects tools on Berget even though the base model may support tools elsewhere.
+- Tool behavior depends on the specific Berget endpoint for a model:
+  - GPT‑OSS 120B endpoint rejects native tool calls (returns 400), so we use server-side fallback
+  - DeepSeek R1 and Qwen3 32B endpoints accept native tool calls
+  - Other models vary by endpoint capability
 - Tool schemas are defined inline in `lib/ai/tools/` and automatically registered with the AI SDK.
+- See `docs/SOLUTION_REASONING_TOOLS.md` for detailed explanation of the fallback flow for GPT-OSS 120B.

 ### Add another Berget model